Living in a Nervous Age

 He has set eternity within the heart of man.
 (Ecclesiastes 3:11)

-The deepest instincts of any human heart know - to live, eat and breath just for this day is as short as eternity is long.
+The deepest instincts of any human heart know - to live, eat and draw breath just for this day is as short as eternity is long.

 Today's Soul Snippet: